 ~ New York Latin Culture

-Hamilton won “Best Musical” Obie Award, Lucille Lortel Award, Outer Critics Circle Award, New York Drama Critics Award, and a Drama Desk Award.
+“Hamilton” won on “Best Musical” Obie Award, Lucille Lortel Award, Outer Critics Circle Award, New York Drama Critics Award, and a Drama Desk Award.

-In an unusual play, “Hamilton” held its move from the Public Theater to Broadway so it could compete in the 2016 Tony® Awards instead of in 2015.
+In an unusual move, “Hamilton” held its transfer from the Public Theater to Broadway so it could compete in the 2016 Tony® Awards instead of in 2015.
 “Hamilton” was nominated for a record 16 Tony Awards, and won 11.